Milano Residences

 Milano Residences, also known as The Milano Residences, is a residential high-rise condominium in Makati, Philippines.
 As of 2017, it is the 17th-tallest building in the Philippines.
-It is the first of several buildings built at the new Century City complex along Kalayaan Avenue by the Century City Development Corporation.
+It is the first of several buildings built at the Century City complex along Kalayaan Avenue by Century Properties.

 Location

-The Milano Residences is located within the former location of the 4.8-hectare International School Manila, wherein 3.4 hectares was sold to Century Properties Corporation, while the remaining 1.4 hectares were sold to Picar Properties, in a bidding by the Philippine Government in 2007.
+The Milano Residences is located within the former location of the 4.8-hectare International School Manila, wherein 3.4 hectares was sold to Century Properties Corporation, while the remaining 1.4 hectares were sold to Picar Properties, in a bidding by the Philippine Government in December 2006.
 Situated along Kalayaan Avenue, it is just a block away from the busy entertainment area along Makati Avenue.
 It is also about a few blocks away from the Makati Central Business District.

 Architecture

-The Milano Residences features a Versace-inspired design concept replicating Greek Fret, designed by world-renowned architectural firm Broadway Malyan.
-The building also features some Milan-inspired interior designs in both its units and its amenities.
+The Milano Residences features a design concept replicating Greek Fret, designed by world-renowned architectural firm Broadway Malyan.
+Its interior was designed by the Italian based Versace.
+Thus, the building also features some Italian-inspired interior designs in both its units and its amenities.
+It has 340 apartment units.